david-knott/moderncompilerinjava/CURRENT.md

 # Diary
 ## 25th August 2020 ##
+Added code to move named memory locations into registers, this fixed most errors.

+TODO: Fix bug in nested binop expressions, see function_six_arg.tig for example.

-For the factorial.tig test file, the problem appears to be a non terminating recursive loop.
-This is likey due to either a comparison bug or arithmetic operand bug.
+~~For the factorial.tig test file, the problem appears to be a non terminating recursive loop.
+This is likey due to either a comparison bug or arithmetic operand bug.~~

 TODO: Detect cyles in task register.